Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 leopard gecko gazing its meal

-One of the scariest things for any pet owner is when they get sick.
-One of the first signs that your pet is sick is a change in behavior, including refusing to eat.
-However, the leopard gecko is notorious for its hunger strikes, and there are several causes besides sickness that can stop your pet from eating.
-If your pet refuses to eat, keep reading while we look at several reasons and what you can do to get your leopard gecko eating again.
+One of the scariest things for any pet owner is when their pet gets sick.
+The first sign that your pet is sick is usually a change in behavior, including refusing to eat.
+However, the leopard gecko is notorious for its hunger strikes, and there are several causes besides sickness that can keep your pet from eating.

 divider- lizardprint

-The 9 Reasons Your Leopard Gecko is Not Eating with Solutions
+The 9 Reasons Your Leopard Gecko Is Not Eating

-Let’s look at some of the most common reasons your leopard gecko might not be eating.
+Let’s look at the most common reasons that your leopard gecko might not be eating, along with solutions.

-As we’ve already mentioned, if our pet is sick, one of the first symptoms is often a decrease in appetite.
-Several illnesses result in a loss of appetite, including metabolic bone disease, kidney failure, and liver failure.
+When your pet is sick, one of the first signs is often a decrease in appetite.
+Several illnesses can result in a loss of appetite, including metabolic bone disease, kidney failure, and liver failure.

-If your pet is getting older, there is a better chance that illness is to blame.
-If the lack of eating is accompanied by other symptoms, like a lack of mobility, it’s important to take your leopard gecko to the vet immediately to have it looked over.
+If your gecko is getting older, there is a good chance that illness is to blame for its inappetence.
+If the lack of eating is accompanied by other signs, like a lack of mobility, it’s important to take your leopard gecko to the vet immediately to have it looked over.

-One of the most common reasons leopard geckos stop eating is because the environment is too cold.
+One common reason leopard geckos stop eating is that the environment is too cold.
 If the terrarium temperature is too low, the leopard gecko will slow down its bodily functions and not consume food.

-To get your leopard gecko eating again, you will need to keep the terrarium temperature between 94 and 97 degrees using a halogen bulb or other heating method.
-If you have one of these bulbs installed, make sure that it is operating correctly, and remember to change the bulb every six months because the bulb loses its ability to create UV light long before it burns out.
-The easiest way to check the temperature is with a thermometer terrarium thermometer and make adjustments accordingly.
+To get your leopard gecko eating again, you will need to keep the terrarium temperature between 94 and 97 degrees Fahrenheit using a halogen bulb or another heating method.
+If you already have one of these bulbs installed, make sure it is operating correctly, and remember to change the bulb every 6 months, as the bulb loses its ability to create UV light long before it burns out.
+The easiest way to check the temperature is with a terrarium thermometer; make adjustments accordingly.

 Leopard gecko open mouth